Faculty Affiliate, Energy Institute at Haas

 Rural electrification programs in the developing world, energy efficiency programs in the US, the effects of environmental regulation on energy markets, the impact of privatization and restructuring in the US and UK

-Catherine Wolfram is the Cora Jane Flood Professor of Business Administration and Associate Dean for Academic Affairs at the Haas School of Business, University of California, Berkeley.
+Catherine Wolfram is the Cora Jane Flood Professor of Business Administration at UC Berkeley.
+From 2019 to 2021, she served as the Associate Dean for Academic Affairs at the Haas School of Business.

-She is the Program Director of the National Bureau of Economic Research’s Environment and Energy Economics Program, Faculty Director of The E2e Project, a research organization focused on energy efficiency and a research affiliate at the Energy Institute at Haas.
-She is also an affiliated faculty member of in the Agriculture and Resource Economics department and the Energy and Resources Group at Berkeley.
+Before leaving for government services, she was the Program Director of the National Bureau of Economic Research’s Environment and Energy Economics Program, Faculty Director of The E2e Project, a research organization focused on energy efficiency, and a Faculty Affiliate at the Energy Institute at Haas.
+She was also an affiliated faculty member of the Agriculture and Resource Economics department and the Energy and Resources Group at Berkeley.